Document Type : Research article

 Abstract

-Partial Discharge (PD) measurement is one of the best solution for condition assessment of Gas Insulated Switchgears (GIS).
-For having Condition-based maintenance of GIS, online PD monitoring is in great importance.
+Partial Discharge (PD) measurement is one of the best solutions for condition assessment of Gas Insulated Switchgears (GISs).
+For having Condition-based maintenance of GIS, online PD monitoring is of great importance.
 For this aim, Ultra High Frequency (UHF) PD sensors should be installed inside the GIS during the installation.
-However, in most installed GIS in industries, the internal UHF PD sensors are not installed.
-In this paper, a new method for on-line defect type recognition according to external UHF PD sensors and based on time-frequency representation of PD signal is proposed.
-In this case four artificial defect type named protrusion on main conductor, protrusion on enclosure, free moving metal particle and metal particle on spacer are implanted inside the 132 kV L-Shaped structure of one phase in enclosure GIS.
-The signal energy at each level of decomposed signal by Discrete Wavelet Transform (DWT) is applied for features of each defect type.
-The trends of signal energy variations at each frequency ranges of signal are applied for discriminating between each defect type.
+However, in most installed GISs in industries, the internal UHF PD sensors are not installed.
+In this paper, a new method for online defect type recognition according to external UHF PD sensors and based on the time-frequency representation of PD signal is proposed.
+In this case, four artificial defect types named protrusion on the main conductor, protrusion on the enclosure, free moving metal particle, and metal particle on spacer are implanted inside the 132 kV L-Shaped structure of one phase in enclosure GIS.
+The signal energy at each level of the decomposed signal by Discrete Wavelet Transform (DWT) is applied for features of each defect type.
+The trends of signal energy variations at each frequency range of signal are applied for discriminating between each defect type.
 The Deep Feed Forward Network (DFFN) classifier is applied for PD pattern recognition.
-The results show the beneficial and simplicity of the proposed method for PD signal classification, independent from position of PD sensor, especially in case of online PD monitoring of GIS.
+The results show the benefits and simplicity of the proposed method for PD signal classification, independent from the position of the PD sensor, especially in the case of online PD monitoring of GIS.

 Highlights